-Class 8: Steel Deal Case - Negotiation Style Looking in the Mirror
+Outside of Class: Steel Deal Case - Negotiation Style Looking in the Mirror

-• Classes will NOT meet formally this week.
-You will be expected to conduct an outside group negotiation with members of all other sections of this course.
-You

-- will be assigned to a team prior to this class, and will be required to tape a negotiation, location TBA.
+- You will be expected to conduct an outside group negotiation with members of all other sections of this course.
+You will be assigned to a team prior to this class, and will be required to tape a negotiation, location TBA.
 A separate memo will be distributed prior to this week. - This exercise will give you insight on how you look and how persuasive you are through your negotiating style.
-The case will involve an international trading company. - Prepare individually, then with teammates before taping.
+The case will involve an international trading company. - Prepare individually, then with teammates before taping. - Reading: None

-DVD Recording (Refer to memo)
+Recording (Refer to memo)

 - Record the entire negotiation.

 - Talk among yourselves afterwards.
 What worked?
 What didn't?
 How important were style and emotion issues?
 What learning for future negotiations?
 What agency issues presented themselves?

-- View the DVD and talk some more.
+- View the video and talk some more.